isaacg1/fort/fort.md

 Note that forts cannot be captured.

-* Spawn: Place a new piece next to one of your forts.
+* Spawn: Place a new dot next to one of your forts.

 The spawn is mandatory: If you prevent your opponent from spawning, you win the game.